 A first physics course for freshmen in both the bachelor and associate programs.
 This course is an introduction to classical mechanics and covers statics, kinematics, Newton's three laws of motion, vectors and rotational motion, including Newton's law of gravitation and conservation laws.
 Laboratory experiments enhance lecture topics.
-Prerequisite: MAT 109, MAT109L or equivalent,
+Prerequisite: MAT 109, MAT109L or equivalent, corequisite: PHY120L and MAT 115

-PHY125 - ENGINEERING PHYSICS - 4 credits
+PHY125 - ENGINEERING PHYSICS- 4 credits